-Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness is written by psychologist Rick Hanson along with his son Forrest.
+Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness is written by psychologist Rick Hanson, along with his son Forrest.
 It looks at how to build resilience given what we know about the neuroscience of learning.
 Despite being grounded in science, it’s refreshingly practical and simple.

 There are a few things that particularly resonated for me.
 Hanson writes that the inner critic should be considered “guilty until proven innocent.”
-I also liked the first and second dart analogy to describe our initial and secondary reactions to difficult situations.
+I also liked the first and second dart analogy for our initial and secondary reactions to difficult situations.
 The first dart may be unavoidable, but the second dart is one we throw ourselves.
 Since I tend to be avoidant, it hit home when Hanson pointed out that we often do things because we fear the outcomes, but fail to consider what this dreaded expectation may have actually held us back from.

 You can find my other book reviews here.